DrPitLazarus/goi-mods/readme.md

 ## Install mods

-Simply drop the .dll into `Guns of Icarus Online/BepInEx/Plugins` folder. :D
+Simply drop the .dll into the `Guns of Icarus Online/BepInEx/Plugins` folder. :D